 Program Development and Administration

 As co-director of the Bucknell Center for Sustainability & the Environment (2005-09), I developed and administered programs designed to create bridges across the university and with a range of partner organizations.
-The Center has grown rapidly since early 2005 and includes three main initiatives that span all four of the university's divisions (humanities, social sciences, natural sciences, and engineering): the Susquehanna River Initiative, the Campus Greening Initiative, and the Nature and Human Communities Initiative.
+The Center has grown rapidly since early 2005 and includes three main initiatives that span all four of the University's divisions (humanities, social sciences, natural sciences, and engineering): the Watershed Sciences and Engineering Program, the Sustainable Design Program and the Place Studies Program.
 Each area of programming emphasizes student-centered research, experiential learning, and community outreach.
-Beyond overall administrative responsibilities, I have been most heavily involved in the Campus Greening Initiative.
+Beyond overall administrative responsibilities, I have been most heavily involved in the Sustainable Design Program.
 The Center has received significant grant support including: the Henry Luce Foundation ($450,000), federal government appropriations ($191,000), and the Charles B. Degenstein Foundation ($125,000).
 For more information please visit the Center's website.

 - ENST 201: Environmental Problems--Sustainable Futures